towVeterans Memorial Park of Kentucky is located on almost 66,000 sq. feet in an educational

 • An outdoor classroom that was done as an Eagle Scout project

-It is worth mentioning that a decision was made for the pedestal markers, large benches to be located by the sidewalk, and branch medallion holders by the gazebo will be made utilizing American granite.
+It is worth mentioning that a decision was made for the pedestal markers and branch medallion holders by the gazebo will be made utilizing American granite.
 This has greatly increased the project’s cost by several hundred thousand dollars.
 But, the Board decided that using American granite on these Park elements is important regardless of the cost, even if completed construction of the Park is delayed.
 Concerning the Korean War pedestal, can you imagine a veteran from that war reading the topper about it which is mounted on Chinese granite!

 CONTACT INFORMATION: chair@VMPKy.org